dalesgit/logseq/pages/SD Training Dec 5.md

 			- **Linda**: what happened after this? **Esther**: warmth and affection.
 			- **Linda**: Is there a place for blending pastoring and SD?
 			- Nina: conversation 35 years. woman said, "My daughter's going to hell."
 At that moment she needed a pastor's authority.
 SD could have come later?
 Times when pastoral authority takes precedent.
-			- Linda: discern in own tradition. "
+			- Linda: discern in own tradition.
+"Follow the bicycle" i.e. let the conversation lead.
 	- Alison (updatedgh)
 		- ![alison-verbatim template updated.pdf](../assets/alison-verbatim_template_updated_1733345944127_0.pdf)
 - # Discussion